luandro/lime-updater/README.md

 - **--nodes** limits the upgrade to only the listed ones separated by `,` wihout spaces; ex.: `lime-updater --firmware=/home/user/firmware --nodes=san,nico,marcos`

+- **--post_install** only run post install, copying files and setting configs to the nodes

 ## After upgrade

 If you have acess points which aren't running LibreMesh, and just connect to a node thru ethernet, you'll have to reboot them manually.
-In case sending the backups back to the nodes fail, you can use `--set_backup` to only run the post-upgrade part.
+In case sending the backups back to the nodes fail, you can use `--post_install` to only run the post-upgrade part.

 ## How it works?